flaxsearch/lucene-hackday-2018/README.md

 # london-hackday-2018
-Notes and code for the London Lucene Hackday 2018
+Notes and code for the London Lucene Hackday 2018 (see below for notes on the Montreal hackday that followed a week afterwards)

 # Task 1: How can we build a command-line application for inspecting Lucene indexes?
 Some of these may be very large and use versions of Lucene from 4.x upwards.
 Considering various existing projects such as:
 * Marple https://github.com/flaxsearch/marple